setbap/terradash/README.md

 - Terradashb
-  `dashboard for terra network as FlipSideCrypto Project `
+  `dashboard for terra network as Flipside Crypto Project `